 The Therapeutic Massage Program trains entry-level massage therapists in the intentional and systematic manipulation of the soft tissue of the body.
-Skills included are the ability to facilitate relaxation, assist in rehabilitation and contribute to the client's overall physical and emotional well-being.
+Skills included are the ability to facilitate relaxation, assist in rehabilitation and to contribute to the client's overall physical and emotional well-being.

 Additionally, the program instills the code of professional ethics coupled with a foundation of business management skills.
 Program students are prepared and eligible to sit for the exam to obtain Illinois licensure.